Skip to main content

 New announcement.
 Learn more

-The Ritchie Brace at Foot Foundation
+The Ritchie Brace at Foot and Ankle Rehabilitation

 The Ritchie Brace is a specialised type of ankle-foot orthosis (AFO) designed to provide support, alignment, and stability for patients with complex foot and ankle conditions.
 Unlike traditional rigid braces, the Ritchie Brace combines a supportive ankle structure with a custom foot orthotic base, allowing for controlled movement while improving comfort and function.